Trainorama 49 Class Diesel Locomotive

 Random Start-up Sequences with Move Off and Stopping Sounds

-Now with random start-up sequences including hot or cold engine starts your start up and shut down will not always sound the same.
+Now, with random start-up sequences, your start-up and shut down will not always sound the same.

 For those who really want to drive their train and manually control the notching rather than letting the decoder do it.

-And includes all these great features to make your TRAINORAMA 49 Class drive and sound impressive.
+And includes all these great features to make your Trainorama 49 Class model drive and sound impressive

-- EMD 8-567C Roots Blower Prime Mover Sound
+- EMD 8-567C Roots Blower NSW 49 Class Custom Built Sound Project

 - NSWGR WABCo Pneuphonic A/B Long and Short Horn